E3SM-Project/scmlib/Diagnostics_Package/README.md

 the relevant data sets, case specifics, observation files, and plotting styles to fit the user's needs.
 The new user script can then be executed after loading the suitable environment (see Setup Notes).

+Development of this diagnostics package was primarily supported by the Atmospheric System Research program, Tying in High Resolution E3SM with ARM Data (THREAD) project (SCW1800) and partially supported by the Atmospheric Radiation Measurement (ARM) program, funded by the U.S. Department of Energy (DOE), Office of Science, Office of Biological and Environmental Research.

 --------------------------------------------------------------------------------

 ### TABLE OF CONTENTS